chillum/chillum.github.io/src/cv.md

 Summary
 -------

-IT engineer with 20+ years of hands-on experience and 5+ years of managing experience.
+Senior infrastructure and DevOps leader with 20+ years of hands-on experience and 5+ years in technical leadership.

-Rich experience in designing, implementing and maintaining complex systems.
+Specializes in designing resilient infrastructure, architecting automation at scale, and leading cross-functional teams.
+Strong advocate for GitOps, open-source collaboration, and scalable, secure platforms.

-Looking for a senior/lead role in a modern, remote-first company.
+Seeks a lead or principal role at a modern, remote-first product company.

 Education